 In order to accelerate the neural network learning algorithm, a redesign of the sequential algorithm executed onto the CPU to exploit the parallelism offered by the GPU has been carried out.
 Current GPUs have a large number of processors that can be used for general purpose computing.
 The GPU is specifically appropriate to solve computationally intensive problems that can be expressed as data parallel computations [38, 39].
 However, implementation on GPU requires the redesign of the algorithms focused and adapted to its architecture.
 In addition, the programming of these devices has a number of constraints such as the need for high occupancy in each processor in order to hide latencies produced by memory access, management and synchronization of different threads running simultaneously, the proper use of the hierarchy of memories, and other considerations.
 Researchers have already successfully applied GPU computing to problems that were traditionally addressed by the CPU [38, 40].
-The GPU implementation used in this work is based on NVIDIA's CUDA architecture [41], which is supported by most current NVIDIA graphics chips.
+The GPU implementation used in this work is based on NVIDIAs CUDA architecture [41], which is supported by most current NVIDIA graphics chips.
 Supercomputers that currently lead the world ranking combine the use of a large number of CPUs with a high number of GPUs.

-The remainder of the paper is organized as follows: section 2 provides a description of the learning algorithm of the GNG with its accelerated version and presents the concept of topology preservation.
-In section 3 an explanation on how self-growing models can be adapted to represent and track 2D objects from image sequences is given.
+The remainder of the paper is organized as follows: Sect.
+2 provides a description of the learning algorithm of the GNG with its accelerated version and presents the concept of topology preservation.
+In Sect.
+3 an explanation on how self-growing models can be adapted to represent and track 2D objects from image sequences is given.
 Section 4 presents the implementation of the system on GPGPU architectures, including some experiments, followed by our major conclusions and further work.

-2 Neural Architecture to Represent and Track Objects
+2 Neural architecture to represent and track objects

-From the Neural Gas model [42] and Growing Cell Structures [43], Fritzke developed the Growing Neural Gas model [34], with no predefined topology of a union between neurons, which from an initial number of neurons new ones are added.
-Previous work [35], demonstrates the validity of this model to represent objects in images with its own structure and its capacity to preserve the input space topology.
-A new version of the GNG model called GNG-Seq has been created to manage image sequences under time constraints by taking advantage the GNG structure representation, obtained in previous frames, and by considering that at video frequency the slightly motion of the mobile agents present in the frames can be modeled.
-It is only necessary to relocate neural network structure without necessity to add or delete neurons.
+From the neural gas model [42] and growing cell structures [43], Fritzke [34] developed the GNG model, with no predefined topology of a union between neurons, from which an initial number, new ones are added.
+Previous work [35] demonstrates the validity of this model to represent objects in images with its own structure and its capacity to preserve the input space topology.
+A new version of the GNG model called GNG-Seq has been created to manage image sequences under time constraints by taking advantage the GNG structure representation, obtained in previous frames, and by considering that at video frequency the slight motion of the mobile agents present in the frames can be modeled.
+It is only necessary to relocate neural network structure without the necessity to add or delete neurons.
 Moreover, the stable neural structure permits to use the neurons reference vectors as features to track in the video sequence.
 This fact allows us to solve one of the basic problems in tracking: features correspondence through time.

-2.1 Growing Neural Gas Learning Algorithm
+2.1 Growing neural gas learning algorithm

-The Growing Neural Gas (GNG) [34] is an incremental neural model able to learn the topological relations of a given set of input patterns by means of competitive hebbian learning.
-Unlike other methods, the incremental character of this model, avoids the necessity to previously specify the network size.
+The GNG [34] is an incremental neural model able to learn the topological relations of a given set of input patterns by means of competitive hebbian learning.
+Unlike other methods, the incremental character of this model avoids the necessity to previously specify the network size.
 On the contrary, from a minimal network size, a growth process takes place, where new neurons are inserted successively using a particular type of vector quantization [42].